go-pkgz/pool/README.md

    p, _ := pool.New[string](5, worker)
    ```
    - One worker instance serves all goroutines
-   - Good for stateless operations like HTTP requests, file operations
+   - Good for stateless operations like HTTP requests, records parsing and transformation, etc.
    - More memory efficient
-   - No need to synchronize as a worker is stateless

 2. Per-Worker Instances:
    ```go